ozcangul/aspnet-docs/aspnet/data/ef-mvc/intro.rst

 .. literalinclude::  intro/samples/cu/Controllers/StudentsController.cs
   :language: c#
-  :start-after: #region snippet_Context
+  :start-after: #region snippet_ScaffoldedIndex
   :end-before:  #endregion

-This code uses asynchronous programming, which you'll learn about later in this tutorial.
+You'll learn about the asynchronous programming elements in this code later in the tutorial.

 The `Views\Students\Index.cshtml` view displays this list in a table:

 .. literalinclude::  intro/samples/cu/Views/Students/Index1.cshtml
   :language: html

-Press CTRL+F5 to run the project or **Debug > Start Without Debugging**.
+Press CTRL+F5 to run the project or choose **Debug > Start Without Debugging** from the menu.

 Click the Students tab to see the test data that the ``DbInitializer.Initialize`` method inserted.
 Depending on how narrow your browser window is, you'll see the ``Student`` tab link in the top address bar or you'll have to click the navigation icon in the upper right corner to see the link.